dandresen/nb2-api-scripts/README.md

 #### POST-GTFS

 Place your GTFS ```.zip``` file in ```postGTFS/``` then run the following script to update all, some, or one of the NB2 enviroments with a new GTFS schedule.
+I've scripted the update status to console log to the session so folks can track the status of the update.
+NOTE that you can only tail one import at a time.
+You can still update all environments at the the same time, but you will be prompted to log into the AP to view the results.

 ```script
 Options: